tonybushido/oxaria_code/README.md

 ## Sensor types
 Two variants of the South Coast Science Praxis Urban sensor systems were dployed in the project.

-- A 4-gas (no2, no, o3 & co) + PM (PM10, PM2.5 & PM1) sensor system purchased by UoB, 8 sensors total
+- A 4-gas (no2, no, o3 & co) + PM (PM10, PM2.5 & PM1) sensor system purchased by the University of Birmingham, 8 sensors total
 - A 1-gas (no2 only) + PM (PM10, PM2.5 & PM1) sensor system purchased by UoO, 8 sensors total
+- 1 spare of each variant was kept in an operational state to cover instrument failure

-The initial stages of the data processing workflow handles data from these different systems differently - because of the different 'channels' included in each MQTT topic.
-Processing tasks were grouped into `*oxaria1*` & `*oxaria2*` in the filename, relating to 4-gas & 1-gas sensor processing activities respectively.
+The initial stages of the data processing workflow handle data from the 2 sensor systems separately - each vatriant has different pollutant 'channels' included in their data feed.
+The data handling components for each variant are denoted in folder & file name nomenclature e.g. `*oxaria1*` & `*oxaria2*` in the folder/filename, relating to 4-gas & 1-gas sensor processing activities respectively.

 4-gas sensors are owned by the University of Birmingham & grouped under the `oxaria1` file label / folders - they were the 1st batch of sensors purchased for use by OxAria & via NERC funding.

 # Scripting &  Jupyter Notebook codebase

-OxAria datasets were dowmloaded periodically from the South Coast Science AWS cloud.
-For the period covered by NIHR & NERC funded research project & this repo, (2020-2021), data were downloaded in 3 tranches;
+The Praxis sensor systems push data via MQTT over a 4G network to the South Coast Science AWS cloud.
+Data were download from this resource perodically.
+For the period covered by this repo, (2020-2021), data were downloaded in 3 tranches;

 1. January 2020 to February 2021.
 2. January 2021 to May 2021.